 - A Mother to Her Men:

-- She feels very responsible for the Bothans who died to bring the Rebels intel on the second Death Star.
+- She feels very responsible for the Bothans who died to bring the Rebels intel on the second Death Star and regrets that her manipulation of Jyn Erso ended up costing the young woman her life.
 Mothma also takes the time to visit battlefields in order to personally observe the destruction and cost of the war.

 - In Lost Stars, Mothma also takes the time to assist a very drunk Thane Kyrell back to his quarters and listens to his drunken concerns about possibly accidentally killing the love of his life, an Imperial officer, while serving the Rebellion.
 The next day she quietly takes him aside after a briefing and helps him fully commit to the Rebellion and ease his concerns.

 - Nice Job Breaking It, Hero!: She's returned the galaxy to the Old Republic way of government circa The Phantom Menace, although she does introduce several key reforms such as having senators directly elected by their constituents instead of appointed by world governments.
 Unfortunately, these reforms are not enough to prevent the return of Head-in-the-Sand Management and corruption, albeit at levels that are not nearly as bad as the Old Republic's.
-While it does have a standing army, it's nowhere near as efficient as the one that the Republic assembled at the beginning of the Clone Wars.
+While it does have a standing army, it's nowhere near as efficient as the one that the Republic assembled at the beginning of the Clone Wars and hamstrung by the senate's bickering.

 - Noble Fugitive: She went on the run two years before the Battle of Yavin after giving a widely seen Holonet broadcast in which she denounced Palpatine, accused him and the Empire of war crimes, and encouraged resistance to his regime.
 She naturally shot up to number one on the Empire's most wanted list and is forced to stay at the safety of the current Rebel base or with the fleet at all times to avoid capture and execution.